 For a minor field in Information Technology, IT Outsourcing Service shows potential, but this growth rate was not that dramatic for us to call IT Outsourcing a flagship point.

 However, with the world’s economy brought into a sudden and screeching halt due to the pandemic, many giants in business have shifted their focus to virtual/digital engagement with their clients.

 Surging from the uncharted waters, these businesses have proven the viability and possibility of how digital transformation can save a fortune, or perhaps even bring their names to the top of the chain.

 Learning from the big names on the market, many other businesses, from big fish to local store owners, all want to apply the technology advances in their operations.
 To these businesses, digital transformation is the crossing bridge to bring customers and their services closer, especially under the influence of the pandemic in which people prefer virtual interactions.

-Take Amazon and Shopify as the examples, we can see that the application of e-commerce platforms was spiking in the first half of 2020.
-These platforms, of course, aim at selling, while their approach is through applications and softwares.
+Take Amazon and Shopify as examples, we can see that the application of e-commerce platforms was spiking in the first half of 2020.
+These platforms, of course, aim at selling, while their approach is through applications and software.
 Amazon, or Shopify, has its own in-house development and QA team.
 But for mid-sized or small-sized companies, they just can’t afford the HR and operation costs.
-Under this circumstance, the industry is anticipated to witness substantial demand for IT operations so as to allow companies to focus on their core tasks and reduce the operational costs.
+Under this circumstance, the industry is anticipated to witness substantial demand for IT operations so as to allow companies to focus on their core tasks and reduce operating costs.

 Parallel to the core tasks, the marginalized tasks also play an increasingly important role in businesses that are planning to foster digital transformation.